 Actually, I am the reason for Ray’s departure.
 I looked at the group and thought a change was needed.
 Ray had come a long way from when we first got together.
 I didn’t feel as if it was moving at the speed I had hoped for.
 It was a tough decision to make.
 Unfortunately, I was the one to make it.

-At the same period, you started co-operation with Dave Connor, who had managed some well-known acts in the early 70’s and agreed to take on Sanctum.
+During the same period, you started co-operation with Dave Connor, who had managed some well-known acts in the early 70’s and agreed to take on Sanctum.
 How did you meet him?
 Do you think it was a wise move to hire a manager?

 When Jim came into the band Dave came with him.
 That was a good package deal if you call it that.
 The first time Jim and I played together it was effortless.
 Things just fell in place.
 When I met with Dave it was the same thing.
 He had the drive to get things moving.
 He knew about the business and who to talk to in order to get things on the right path.
 When Dave came on board, he was in it and we all knew it.
 That was without a doubt a good decision.

 In November 1988 the new Sanctum lineup entered the studio to record “Nasty Weather”, “Running Away” and “No Man’s Land” The usual suspect Rich Stanley jumped in one more time to record the bass, as Al Duscai participated only in rehearsals and yes, the newcomer Jim Mayberry was on second guitar for those tracks.
 Have you got anything worth sharing to remember from those sessions?
-Why Al wasn’t on the recordings (again)?
+Why wasn’t Al on the recordings (again)?

 That was more of a timing issue.
 We hadn’t planned on going in the studio.
 One night we were discussing what next and the studio was next.
 Rich was a friend of Bob’s so he made the call, we met, we all agreed it would work then we went.
 The time was limited.I think we spent four hours total on all of the songs including a quick mix down.
 You would think there would be stress but it was just the opposite.
 By then the band itself was working together as a whole unit.

-I am curious to know.
-Have you ever sent some of those demo recordings to a record label?
+I am curious to know, have you ever sent some of those demo recordings to a record label?
 What was the feedback, if any?

 We didn’t send them to any companies.
 There were discussions about it but the end we all felt that it needed to be better.
 WE as a band needed to be better.
 Things were beginning to come together.
 Jim joining the band was a step in the right direction to reach that goal.
 So we decided we should play live and see how well things went.
 Then we would go back in and really spend time on the songs at least that was the plan.